Stability of Stochastic Approximations with `Controlled Markov' Noise and Temporal Difference Learning: Convergence analysis

-\begin{theorem}[Stability \& Convergence] Under assumptions $(A1)-(A3)$, $(S1)$, $(S2)$ and $(B1)-(B3)$, almost surely the iterates given by (\ref{eq:sre}) are stable and converge to an internally chain transitive invariant set associated with $ \dot{x}(t) \in \hat{h}(x(t)). $ \end{theorem} \begin{proof} Under assumptions $(A1)-(A3)$, $(S1)$ and $(S2)$ the stability of the iterates follow from Theorem~\ref{stability}.
-Now, we invoke \textit{Theorem 3.1} of Borkar \cite{BorkarM} to conclude that the iterates converge to an internally chain transitive invariant set associated with $ \dot{x}(t) \in \hat{h}(x(t)). $ \end{proof}
+We are now ready to state the main result of this paper. \begin{theorem}[Stability \& Convergence] Under assumptions $(A1)-(A3)$, $(S1)$, $(S2)$ and $(B1)-(B3)$, almost surely the iterates given by (\ref{eq:sre}) are stable and converge to an internally chain transitive invariant set associated with $ \dot{x}(t) \in \hat{h}(x(t)). $ \end{theorem} \begin{proof} Under assumptions $(A1)-(A3)$, $(S1)$ and $(S2)$, (\ref{eq:sre}) is stable as a consequence of Theorem~\ref{stability}.
+It now follows from \textit{Theorem 3.1} of Borkar \cite{BorkarM} that the iterates converge to an internally chain transitive invariant set associated with $ \dot{x}(t) \in \hat{h}(x(t)). $ \end{proof}